jganguly/perf-java-go-rust/README.md

 # Test 1

 Set up an of size 1000x1000x1000 in stack.
-Iterate to create a product of 1...100 for each of the cells and fill it.
+Iterate to create a product of 1...100 and fill each cell.

 ## Java21 vs go1.21.3 darwin/amd64 vs rustc 1.74.0